Scfim/ozark/README.md

     2. How do we code it ?
         We code this version using React Hooks, due to some new features that are provided by them.
-        We chosed tailwindCss cause its help to make styles very fast We choosen yarn for its speed
+        We chosed tailwindCss cause its help to make styles very fast We chosen yarn for its speed
         NextJs is the new game changer for React Developers
     3. How to make this project then ?
         Well, if you are reading this it means you are allowed to work on it.